B.A. Honors Bachelor Degree (NFQ Level 8) ; 4 years full-time ; 15 places

 Graduate skills and career opportunities

 In 2019, Film formed an Industry Advisory Panel.
 The members of this panel are: Lenny Abrahamson, Aoife Duffin, Gavin Fitzgerald, Paddy Breathnach, Alan Gilsenan, Ed Guiney, Neasa Hardiman, Katie Holly, Lucy Kennedy, Helena Korner, Claire McGirr, Niall McKay, Maeve O'Boyle, Marian Quinn, Ken Wardrop.
 The panel is available to offer career advice to students and to give talks on careers in the industry.
-Not all students may wish to enter the film industry (and our graduates will all take further training before being industry-ready), and many have gone on to careers in writing, journalism, marketing, as well as to advanced study.
+Many of our graduates have gone on to undertake further training and enter the industry, while others have gone on to careers in writing, journalism, marketing, as well as to advanced study.

 Your degree and what you’ll study